-The Krankenkassen cover a significant portion of the costs for “medically necessary” dental care (e.g. root canals or wisdom tooth extractions).
+The Krankenkassen cover a significant portion of the costs (usually around 60%) for “medically necessary” dental care (e.g. root canals or wisdom tooth extractions).
 But you may want extra preventive care or full coverage for more advanced treatments (e.g. laser therapy for periodontitis).
-In this case, look into a dental care supplement, like TK’s ZahnPlus.
+In this case, you could get one of Feather’s supplementary dental policies.

 There are many supplemental policies that cover vision aids, like glasses and contact lenses.
 With TK, two supplemental private packages (PraxisExtra and PraxisTop) cover up to €150 in vision aids over two subsequent calendar years.
 If you’d prefer to see other options, you can search for “Zusatzversicherung Sehhilfe” or “Brillenzusatzversicherung”.